 Nonconformity – a Nonconforming use, structure, lot, or parcel.

-Non-Residential – includes but is not limited to: small business concerns, churches, schools, nursing homes, farm buildings (including grain bins and silos), pool houses, clubhouses, recreational buildings, government buildings, mercantile Structures, agricultural and industrial Structures, and warehouses. two and the area in which it stands not
+Non-Residential – includes but is not limited to: small business concerns, churches, schools, nursing homes, farm buildings (including grain bins and silos), pool houses, clubhouses, recreational buildings, government buildings, mercantile Structures, agricultural and industrial Structures, and warehouses.

+Open air recreational structure – a structure consisting of a roof and one two or more open sides that is (are) not enclosed by a wall.
+There may or may not be a constructed floor.
+The use of the structure is to provide a sheltered outdoor space for gatherings such as musical or other performances or events, picnicking, sheltering from the rain or sun or any other recreational purpose.
+Open air recreational structures include, but are not limited to, bandshells, bandstands, gazebos, and pavilions.

+Playground equipment - structures designed for children’s physical activities such as, but not limited to, climbing, sliding, swinging, riding or playing on, located in an area with a special soft-landing surface.
+The equipment and the area in which it stands may or may not be surrounded by a fence to prevent the children from encountering contiguous hazards.

 Principal Structure – A structure, which includes a walled and roofed building, in which is conducted the main or principal use of the lot on which the structure is situated.

 Recreational vehicle – a vehicle which is: (a) Built on a single chassis; (b) 400 square feet or less when measured at the largest horizontal projection; (c) Designed to be self-propelled or permanently towable by a light duty truck; and (d) Designed primarily not for use as a permanent dwelling but as a temporary living quarters for recreational, camping, travel, or seasonal use.